campbel/tilt-linkerd-demo/blog/part_2.md

 bar-577c4bf849-cpdxl  baz-659dbf6895-v7gdm  POST        /demo.Baz/GetInfo     958    75µs     8ms   203µs       100.00%
 ```

-### gRPC Authorization
+### Implementing gRPC Authorization

-Next let's implement an authorization policy for our new gRPC routes on the `baz` service.
-The authorization policy will give us fine grained controls for which services have permissions to access our service.
-But first we need to implement a new server and route.
-The server is going to represent the new gRPC endpoint that we've opened on the baz service.
-Like the HTTP route, we'll go with a default deny policy so we can verify that our services have proper authrization.
+Let's now implement an authorization policy for our new gRPC routes on the `baz` service.
+This policy provides fine-grained control over which services can access our endpoints.
+First, we need to create a new server and route definition.
+The server will represent the gRPC endpoint we've opened on the baz service.
+As with our HTTP route, we'll implement a default deny policy to ensure our services require explicit authorization.

 ```yaml
 ---